-Satisfactory Academic Progress (SAP): Federal regulations require Missouri State University-West Plains to establish a satisfactory academic progress (SAP) policy to ensure all students receiving federal aid (Federal Pell Grant/SEOG-grant/Federal Work Study/Stafford student loans/PLUS-parent loans) are making reasonable progress towards completing their degree.
+Satisfactory Academic Progress (SAP): Federal regulations require Missouri State University-West Plains to establish a satisfactory academic progress (SAP) policy to ensure all students receiving federal aid (Federal Pell Grant/SEOG-grant/Federal Work Study/Stafford student loans/PLUS Parent loans) are making reasonable progress towards completing their degree.
 Students who fail to make progress toward the completion of their education will be suspended from receiving financial aid.
 Several factors can affect your financial aid eligibility.
-SAP has three components-Pace, GPA and maximum hours limit.
+SAP has three components-Pace, GPA and maximum timeframe requirement.
 The academic records of all aid recipients are reviewed at the end of each semester in which the student is enrolled to determine compliance.
-Regulations require that a student's entire academic history be considered, even if the student has never received financial aid.
+Regulations require that a student’s entire academic history be considered, even if the student has never received financial aid.
 State and non-federal programs and scholarships may have different standards of satisfactory academic progress.

 Pace: Pace is calculated by dividing the cumulative number of credit hours completed by the cumulative number of credit hours attempted.
 Students must maintain a pace equal to 67% of their cumulative credit hours attempted.

 Grade Point Average (GPA) Requirement: Financial aid recipients must have a cumulative GPA high enough to prevent them being placed on Scholastic Probation.
 All students must maintain a minimum GPA of 2.00 or higher.